Stino89/Finance-Big-Proproject/README.md

-# Finance-Big-Proproject
-# Personal Finance Manager
+Personal Finance Manager

-## Inspiration
-Managing personal finances can be challenging.
-This application aims to simplify tracking income, expenses, and savings goals, helping users to manage their finances efficiently.

-## How to Use
-1. Register or log in to your account.
-2. Add income and expense entries.
-3. Categorize your transactions.
-4. View reports to visualize spending patterns.
-5. Set and track savings goals.
+Description
+Personal Finance Manager is a full-stack web application designed to help users manage their finances efficiently.
+Users can track their expenses, view transaction history, analyze their financial habits, and get insights on budgeting and saving.
+The app provides a user-friendly interface and robust functionality to keep financial data organized and accessible.

+Demo
+[Insert demo link here if available]

-## Technologies Used
+Technologies
-- Backend: Node.js, Express.js
-- Frontend: React.js
+Frontend:
-- Database: MongoDB
+React
+React Router DOM
+Bootstrap
+Backend:
+Node.js
+Express.js
-- ORM: Mongoose
+MongoDB with Mongoose
-- Styling: SASS

-## Known Issues
-- No significant bugs identified at the moment.
-Please report any issues on GitHub.

-## Future Enhancements
-- Adding budget planning feature.
-- Integrating with bank APIs for automatic transaction imports.
+PostgreSQL with Sequelize
+Others:
+JWT for authentication
+Axios for HTTP requests
+Vercel for deployment